DiegoMGE/DiegoMGE/README.md

 # Diego Orellana 🚀
 Hey there!
 I'm still a Front-end Dev.
 Jr., I'm working in being a Full Stack Developer so I can create software that helps others just with a couple clicks!

 There's a lot of things that I wish to do, but, less is better sometimes, that's why I make sure that all I do fit perfectly.
-Right now I'm working with 3 apps using some middle JavaScript hacks, and later gonna implement them with React.js:
+Right now I'm working in 3 apps using some middle JavaScript hacks, and later gonna implement them with React.js:

 - [Password Generator](): _under development..._
 - [Colors Palette](): _under development..._